tayyaba-sani/Online-Bank-Application/README.md

  and check bank balance.
 2) Cards: This service will provide users to apply for cards, activate/deactivate their cards and get all card details.
 3) Loans: This service will provide users to apply for loans, get loan details and paid loan amount.
+4) Notification: This service will consumes all the messages from RabbitMQ and pushes necessary email notifications to the end users.

 ### Architecture Diagram
 <img src="images/Architecture Diagram.png" >